python/cpython/Doc/library/idle.rst

 IDLE contains an extension facility.
 Preferences for extensions can be changed with Configure Extensions.
 See the beginning of config-extensions.def in the idlelib directory for further information.
-The default extensions are currently:

-* FormatParagraph

-* AutoExpand

-* ZoomHeight

-* ScriptBinding

-* CallTips

-* ParenMatch

-* AutoComplete

-* CodeContext

-* RstripExtension
+The only current default extension is zoomheight.
+It exists as an extension primarily to be an example and for testing purposes.